opheron/questions/unprocessed-questions.md

 What’s a tip that everyone should know which might one day save their life?
 What do you genuinely just not understand?
 What’s the stupidest thing you’ve seen a grown-ass adult get angry over?
-What’s the one horror movie that genuinely terrified you while watching it?
-[Serious] What is the scariest thing to happen to you when you’ve been home alone?
-What's the best way to waste $100?
 What do you know about your workplace that you are not supposed to know?
 Lord of the rings is rated PG-13 and is allowed one f bomb.
 Where would you put it?
 "skyscraper window cleaners of reddit, what is most bizarre thing you’ve ever seen on the job?"